virtio_spec/

 400

-401 /// The driver writes the physical address of Driver Area here.
+401 /// The driver writes the physical address of Descriptor Area here.
 See section _Basic Facilities of a Virtio Device / Virtqueues_.

 403

-404 /// The driver writes the physical address of Device Area here.
+404 /// The driver writes the physical address of Descriptor Area here.
 See section _Basic Facilities of a Virtio Device / Virtqueues_.

 406

-407 /// The driver writes the physical address of Device Area here.
+407 /// The driver writes the physical address of Driver Area here.
 See section _Basic Facilities of a Virtio Device / Virtqueues_.

 409